Skip to Content

 Fighting For Pregnancy Discrimination Victims Throughout New Jersey

-Call Phillips & Associates, PLLC, today at (866) 229-9441 or contact us online to schedule a consultation with our pregnancy discrimination attorney in Princeton.
+Call Phillips & Associates, PLLC, today at (866) 475-4267 or contact us online to schedule a consultation with a pregnancy discrimination attorney at our firm.

 Your Rights Against Pregnancy Discrimination in New Jersey

 The Pregnancy Discrimination Act (PDA) is a federal law that provides protection to pregnant employees.
 It amended Title VII of the Civil Rights Act of 1964, making it illegal for employers with 15 or more employees to discriminate on the basis of pregnancy, childbirth, or related medical conditions.
-In other words, if you are a woman who is affected by your pregnancy, and your employer is covered by this law, you are to be treated the same way as other applicants or employees who are similar in their inability or ability to work.
+In other words, if you are a woman who is affected by your pregnancy, and this law covers your employer, you are to be treated the same way as other applicants or employees who are similar in their inability or ability to work.

 New Jersey Pregnancy Discrimination Protections

-The New Jersey Law Against Discrimination (NJLAD) law provides even greater protections to pregnant employees or employees who are affected by their pregnancy, regardless of whether or not they are disabled by the pregnancy.
+The New Jersey Law Against Discrimination (NJLAD) law provides even greater protections to pregnant employees or employees who are affected by their pregnancy, regardless of whether or not the pregnancy disables them.
 In fact, employers in New Jersey are obligated to provide requested accommodations to pregnant employees under the New Jersey Pregnant Worker's Fairness Act (PWFA), which amends the NJLAD.
 The PWFA covers all employers in New Jersey, regardless of their size, other than federal employers.

 Accommodations for Pregnancy-Related Conditions